Crypto-toolbox/bitex/README.md

 # REST Clients for usage within your code

-If you do not want to use the `postoffice` module to poll data, you can also use the REST Clients directly.
 These clients have a unified interface, hence some functionality does not have a method in the Overlay clients (i.e. all clients in the `bitex.http` module) - you can still access these endpoint by making use of the low-lvl API interface in `bitex.api`.

 The base methods for all clients are defined as follows: